k4sh4n1/research/proposal.md

-# Cross domain investigation: applying structural dynamics theory to financial market prediction and risk assessment
+# Cross domain investigation: applying structural engineering methodologies to financial market prediction and risk assessment

 A research proposal by kashani@alum.sharif.edu

 PhD student at University of Tabriz

 Civil engineering department

 Structural engineering

 ## Highlights

 * Structural systems have similarities with financial systems
-* Structural dynamics theory is mostly unexplored in financial markets
+* Structural engineering methodologies are mostly unexplored in financial markets
 * There are innovation opportunities due to the cross-domain gap
-* Novel models can be presented for financial systems based on structural dynamics
+* Novel models can be presented for financial systems based on structural ones

 ## Keywords

-Structural dynamics, financial markets, econophysics, algorithmic trading, cross-domain modeling, quantitative finance
+Structural system, financial market, econophysics, algorithmic trading, cross-domain modeling, quantitative finance

 ## Abstract

-Financial markets exhibit nonlinear dynamic behaviors significantly similar to structural engineering systems: oscillations, resonances, shock responses, and collapses.
-Nonetheless the sophisticated mathematical toolkit developed for structural dynamics remains largely unapplied to financial analysis.
-This research proposes a systematic investigation for applying structural dynamics methods — probably including modal analysis, spectral decomposition, and finite element modeling - into quantitative finance.
-With algorithmic trading now comprising `92%` of market volume and daily forex turnover exceeding `$7.5` trillion, even marginal improvements in prediction accuracy could provide significant economic impact.
+Financial markets exhibit stochastic behaviors similar to structural engineering systems e.g. oscillation, shock response, and collapse.
+Nonetheless the sophisticated mathematical toolkit developed for structural systems remains largely unapplied to financial analysis.
+This research proposes a systematic investigation for applying structural engineering methodologies — probably those derived from structural health monitoring, structural control, and finite element modeling - into quantitative finance.
+With algorithmic trading now comprising `92%` of market volume and foreign-exchange being a `$7.5` trillion-a-day market in 2022 and a `$9.6` trillion-a-day market in 2025, even marginal improvements in prediction accuracy could provide significant economic impact.
 Preliminary results by proof-of-concept implementations on financial timeseries are revealing patterns and insights not visible by traditional financial tools.
 This multidisciplinary approach could provide opportunities for market understanding, risk management, and algorithmic trading strategy development.

 ## Research philosophy and motivation